Home > Links

 MyZiva.net provides an easy to use platform for consumers, healthcare professionals and other advocates to evaluate and compare nursing homes, understand the services that a nursing home provides, and be informed of how one pays for nursing home care.

-SeniorScape offers a site where care managers, elder law attorneys, guardians and other elder care professionals, facilities and providers can meet the public in the most comprehensive of elder care resources.
+SeniorScape offers a site where care managers, elder law attorney, guardians and other elder care professionals, facilities and providers can meet the public in the most comprehensive of elder care resources.
 SeniorScape (1) delivers free and vital elder care resources to the public and (2) serves as an interactive forum for elder care professionals and service providers.

 Bet Tzedek Legal Services